philibea/scaleway-containers-deploy/README.md

           scw_dns: containers.test.fr
 ```

+## dns deploy on root zone

+if you want to deploy a container on your zone, you will need to control a new boolean variable `root_zone`

 ## 🐳 Docker

 If you want to use this flow outside of Github Actions, you can use the Docker Image.